wpellicier/rails_project/README.md

   7) finally run rails server

+##ADMINS
+  For admin login please use your osu.edu email, the password is 12345678

 ##THE APPLICATION

   After completing these steps, you may click on preview by run in the Cloud9 IDE